Moderate islam vs. the more fundamentalist, radical, 'real muslim'.

 What we here in America are all about is, stopping the potential overthrow of our government, and our way of life.
 The bottom line, to enforce sharia upon us in the U.S. is a Federal crime, and we are simply not interested.

-the AGB Films entry to PBS's "America At A Crossroads" project shown this past April.
+David Yerushalmi at SaneWorks, has a compelling argument for ABG Films and why PBS is wrong for banning "Muslims Against Jihad" the AGB Films entry to PBS's "America At A Crossroads" project shown this past April.
 His article ties into our original question, 'is there such a thing as a moderate islam vs. the more fundamentalist, radical, 'real muslim'?